 This is why we have things like bcrypt and PBKDF2.

-> Brute force in hash terms doesn't mean a "search" it means you take a string, hash it and see if the hash matches.
+Brute force in hash terms doesn't mean a "search" it means you take a string, hash it and see if the hash matches.
+That's the brute part, no grace.

 A) That is a search, and B) I know this.
 You are still fundamentally misunderstanding the problem domain.
 We don't care about a hash.
 We care about 100,000 hashes.
 You don't need to brute force every single hash from scratch, you simply have to take a string, hash it, and see if that hash is present in the table of 100,000 hashes.